paolino/tasty-bdd/README.md

 * One interpreter for IO
 * One driver for Tasty test library
 * Support for --fail-fast flag which will not execute the teardown actions of the failed test
+* A rudimentary form of value introspection to show the differences on equality failure `@?=`

 ## Example